afnanenayet/diffsitter/docs/CONTRIBUTING.md

 there, try re-running the checks with Github actions to see if they pass.

 This project targets the latest stable version of `rustc`.

+Note that if you update anything to do with the project config, you'll have to update the [sample config](../assets/sample_config.json5) as well to ensure that tests pass (the project will actually parse the sample config) and that it documents the various options available to users.